Every truly cultured music student knows

-So G natural is an integral feature of the C major chord and, of course the G major chord.
-You therefore need one when you blow and one when you draw… I have yet to meet someone who can do both at the same time.
+So what have we actually established?
+Put simply, that G natural is a critical component of both the C major chord (our blow notes) and, of course, the G major chord (our first four draw notes).
+You therefore need one for when you blow and one for when you draw.
+I have yet to meet anyone who can do both at the same time.

 The classic question then follows: whether we should start or finish a lick on draw 2 or blow 3.
 The answer depends on the lick itself and there are always exceptions, but the basic rule is when playing over a supporting C chord, use blow hole 3.
 When playing over a supporting G chord, use draw hole 2.
 It’s why they are there and this is good practice.